Your student experience

 Hotel Sophia: http://www.hotelsophia.co.uk/

 As a student on one of our courses, you may be eligible for a discount on national rail travel and travel within London.
-You will find details about eligibility for student rail cards and TFL Oyster discounts on your induction information sheet.
+You will find details about eligibility for student rail cards and TFL Oyster discounts at induction, or contact our Academic Hub.

 Student rail cards